RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 1. It forces us to use our intuition and think deeply about the problem we are investigating,

-2. It can lead us to find some variables that could be engineered if machine learning is our final goal,
+2. It can lead us to find some variables that could be engineered and improve the quality of our analysis,

 3. It helps on the cleaning and exploration analysis before we start deriving conclusions,